Racial color blindness: Research

-Fryer et al. argued that color-blind affirmative action is about as efficient as race-conscious affirmative action in the short run but is less profitable in the long term.
+Fryer, Loury and Yuret argued that color-blind affirmative action has comparable efficiency cost to race-conscious affirmative action in the short run but is inefficient in the long term.

-In 2010, Apfelbaum et al. exposed elementary school students to color-blind ideology and found that those students were less likely to detect or report overt racial discrimination.
+A 2010 study exposed students in an elementary school to color-blind ideology and found that those students were less likely to detect or report overt racial discrimination.
 The authors argued racial color blindness allows overt racism to persist."

-Research has found that color-blindness is used as a way for white Americans to justify adopting cultural symbols and signifiers belonging to people of color.
+Rodriguez found that color-blindness is used as a way for white Americans to justify adopting cultural symbols and signifiers belonging to people of color.
 This has been analyzed through white Americans appropriation of hip-hop culture using the method of participant observation.
 When looking at reasons for this behavior, it was found white Americans wanted to obtain characteristics of blackness commonly seen as 'cool.'
 Many white hip-hop consumers used color-blind reasoning that justified their participation in hip-hop culture and spaces, even when those spaces explicitly pointed out racial differences, in which they exhibited what Bonilla-Silva calls "race talk," where white people use specific rhetoric to address racial topics without explicitly mentioning race.

 Amy Ansell, a sociologist at Bard College, has compared and contrasted the development of the color-blindness in the United States and South Africa.
 Given that white people are a minority population in South Africa and a majority population in the United States, Ansell expected to see a significant difference in the manifestation of color-blindness in both countries.
 The thirty-year time difference between the departure from Jim Crow and cessation of apartheid and differences in racial stratification and levels of poverty also led Ansell to expect a clear difference between the colorblindness ideology in the United States and South Africa.
 However, she concludes contemporary color-blindness in the two countries is nearly identical.

 Vorauer, Gagnon, and Sasaki examined the effect that messages with a color-blind ideology had on white Canadians entering one-on-one interactions with Aboriginal Canadians.
 White Canadians who heard messages emphasizing color-blind ideology were much more likely to be concerned with ensuring the subsequent interaction did not go badly and were more likely hostile, uncomfortable, and uncertain.
 White participants who heard messages emphasizing multicultural ideology, or the valuing of people's differences, asked more positive questions focused on the other person more relaxedly.